- Marjorie van Elven |

 But Joanne Yulan Jong, founder of brand consultancy firm Yulan Creative and author of the book The Fashion Switch: the new rules of the fashion business, thinks reaching out for younger audiences is crucial for long-term survival.
 “Luxury brands are having to move to this model to stay in the customers’ line of vision.
 It seems strange for them to do this, but it's an investment that will reap benefits further down the line.”
 Whether Riccardo Tisci was right in his decision to turn a British heritage brand into this direction, it remains to be seen.

-One should also remember that, although drops seem to be all the rage among millennials and generation Z, there is still a considerable number of shoppers who still value convenience over novelty, even among younger generations.
+One should also remember that, although drops are popular among millennials and generation Z, there is a considerable number of shoppers who still value convenience over novelty, even among younger generations.
 “Let’s remember that a trend always denotes a counter-trend,” adds Danilo Venturi.
 “We’re also seeing a growing number of retailers who prefer to slow down and offer an experience.”

 Consumers who value sustainability aren’t likely to be excited about this model, either.
 Paget suggests: “a lot depends on how deeply your customers adopt a more sustainable attitude.
 Do they want to hold on to artisanal pieces for seasons to come, which will probably get better with age and wear, or does the novelty of the new win out, with the drop of each new and hyped capsule collection tempting them to buy more and dispatch what they already own?”